chrisobs13/blog/source/_posts/2013-09-23-a-simple-api-proxy-written-in-go.markdown

 ### The solution: Move things out-of-band

-Your app server shouldn't pay the penalties of keeping your key secure and it shouldn't be slowed down by requests that could otherwise hit the api directly.
+For requests that could otherwise hit the api directly, your app server shouldn't pay the penalties of keeping your key secure.
+So let's move things out-of-band.

 I'd been meaning to play with [Go][golang] for some time but never had the right project.
-The solution here was fairly simple but needed to be highly concurrent, so this felt like a good fit.
+The implementation here was fairly simple but needed to be highly concurrent, so this felt like a good fit.

 Borrowing from example Go http servers and http consumers, I came up with this: